ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 Key focus areas:
 - Expect the audience to ask for clarification on any content you show and **actively interrupt**
-- Make sure you know the differences between DaaS, SaaS, PaaS and IaaS.
+- Make sure you know the differences between DaaS, SaaS, PaaS and IaaS
-- Do NOT read out of your notes!.
+- Do NOT read out of your notes

 Below are some links to study Oracle’s cloud platform, yet feel free to use other resources as well: